brzpegasus/mimosa-dependency-graph/README.md

 ### Default

 ```
 dependencyGraph:
   assetFolder: ".mimosa/dependency_graph"
   safeAssets: []
 ```

 - `assetFolder`: This is the folder that Mimosa will place all the dependency graph assets in.
 - `safeAssets`: You may customize any of the assets by providing your own version.
 To ensure that Mimosa does not override them, list them out in this array.
-You should only list filenames, not paths.
+You only need to list filenames, not paths.

 ### Example